 As far as water intake is concerned, dogs should be allowed to drink as much as they wish.
 If you want to track your dog’s water intake to make sure they’re getting enough, the general rule is that a dog should drink one ounce of water a day, per pound.
 This is the best way to ensure that they remain healthy and fully functional.

 Overall, there are various dietary guidelines to ensure your dogs are healthy.
-Use this guide as a way to keep your dogs healthy for as long as possible.
+Use this guide as a way to keep your dogs healthy for as long as possible, and consider pairing it with a dog weight gainer or weight-loss dog food.